 As most of our tours start and end in major European cities, it is often nice to book a few nights’ accommodation before and after your tour so you can explore the city at your own pace.
 Some of our itineraries finish in locations that would be ideal for additional time spent in country.
 Please check with us for more information.

-Although oversize bags and wheeled carry-on luggage are popular for airline travel, they are often not convenient or appropriate for mini-bus/van travel or for many on-tour flights and train travel.
-Most of our transportation offer limited space for numerous or larger items.
+Although oversize bags and wheeled carry-on luggage are acceptable on mainstream airlines, they are often not convenient or appropriate for mini-bus/van travel or for many on-tour flights and train travel.
+Most of our transportation vehicles offer limited space.
 Space under seats or in the overhead rack is typically small, and designed to accommodate items like coats, hats, purses and small camera bags.

-If you exceed this limit there may not be space in the van or mini-bus to transport your excess luggage and will need to be stored at your own expense.
+If you exceed this limit, there may not be space in the van or mini-bus to transport your excess luggage, and it will need to be stored at your own expense.

 Besides complying with the Travels with Audrey restriction noted above, you should also be sure to research and comply with all airline baggage restrictions relating to your flights to and from your destination.
 Airlines have become much stricter in enforcing size and weight limits in recent years, and luggage exceeding airline standards for size or weight may result in expensive fees.

 Airlines are free to revise luggage policies without notice, and certain airlines have different baggage allowances for different classes of service.
 Researching and complying with airline luggage restrictions is the responsibility of the guest, and Travels with Audrey cannot be held responsible for any costs or disruptions to travel caused by the failure to research and comply with airline policies.